What's Wrong With Strict Parenting?

 And what does work?
 Many studies show that there's another way that works best.
 This approach has been called "authoritative" parenting, but I don't like that word because it is usually confused with "authoritarian.
 (Notice they're spelled differently, and they don't mean the same thing!)
 Instead, I call this parenting style "Empathic Limits" to get across the point that we do set limits, just like the Authoritarian (strict) parents, but we do it with empathy, just like the Permissive parents.
 Children thrive on Limits and Age-appropriate expectations, but only if they're set with empathy.
 Here's how.

-What we're really aiming for is the high expectations and limits that keep kids functioning at a high level, combined with the warmth and support of "Permissive."
-That's the sweet spot that raises amazing kids -- and makes for the best parenting.
+What we're really aiming for is the expectations and limits that keep kids functioning at a high level, combined with the warmth and support of "Permissive."
+That combination of empathy and limits is the sweet spot that raises amazing kids -- and makes for the best parenting.
 For a complete explanation of this parenting style, see The Sweet Spot Between Strict and Permissive.